linhuixiao/linhuixiao.github.io/_pages/about.md

 ---

 My Chinese Name is 肖麟慧.
 I'm currently a Research Assistant Professor at Pengcheng Laboratory.
 I obtained my Ph.D. degree from the National Key Laboratory of Multimodal Artificial Intelligence Systems at the Institute of Automation, Chinese Academy of Sciences.
 My doctoral advisors were [Prof. Changsheng Xu](https://scholar.google.com.hk/citations?user=hI9NRDkAAAAJ&hl=zh-CN) and [Prof. Xiaoshan Yang](https://yangxs.ac.cn/home).
 During the doctoral period, I entered Pengcheng Laboratory for joint cultivation under the guidance of [Prof. Yaowei Wang](https://scholar.google.com.hk/citations?user=o_DllmIAAAAJ&hl=zh-CN) and [Prof. Lan Xiangyuan](https://scholar.google.com.hk/citations?user=c3iwWRcAAAAJ&hl=zh-CN).
 I obtained my Master's degree from the State Key Laboratory of Transducer Technology, Chinese Academy of Sciences, where my advisor was [Prof. Xudong Zou](https://scholar.google.com.hk/citations?user=Fku_O9IAAAAJ&hl=zh-CN).
-I have long focused on the research of key technologies in artificial intelligence and visual grounding, publishing a series of influential research works in the top international journals and conferences on artificial intelligence (eg, NeurIPS, ACM MM, TMM, TNNLS, TPAMI, RAS, etc.).
+I have long focused on the research of key technologies in artificial intelligence and visual grounding, publishing a series of influential research works in top international journals and conferences on artificial intelligence (e.g., NeurIPS, TPAMI, ACM MM, TMM, TNNLS, RAS, etc.).
 One of the papers was included in ESI's global top 1% highly cited papers.
 As the first inventor or student first inventor, I have accumulated over 15 Chinese and international invention patents (including 12 authorized Chinese patents and two international patents), and served as a reviewer for more than 10 top international journals and conferences in the field of artificial intelligence.
-My current research interests include artificial intelligence, multimodal learning, multimodal visual grounding, three-dimensional visual grounding, etc.
+My current research interests include artificial intelligence, multimodal learning, multimodal visual grounding, and three-dimensional visual localization, etc.

 Education Background